wellcontent/wellcontent.github.io/_posts/2023-05-29-best-microphones-for-starting-streamers.md

 I hope this guide has helped you.

 Let me know if I missed any quality microphones under $100.

+Now that you have your microphone, it's time to [get a quality webcam](https://wellcontent.io/best-webcams-for-starting-streamers).

 *Thanks for reading!*